elena19m/cloud-courses/website/docs/common/dns/_dns_nxdomain.md

 Pay attention to the DNS requests: all the domains are randomly generated.

 A mitigation method is to allow recursion only for some hosts.
-You can either remove 192.168.1.2 from the ACL list or disable recursion.
+You can either remove the helper VM from the ACL list or disable recursion.
 Redo the steps above and check the new behaviour.
 Even though the DNS Server does not make any more recursive queries and the attacker's queries are refused, the server is still flooded and unavailable.